juraj-hrivnak/Underdog/pax/README.md

 ## Pax usage
 Use pax using cmd or terminal.
-To see how [Pax] works it's recommended to go check out its wiki: [here](https://github.com/froehlichA/pax/wiki)
+To see how [PAX] works it's recommended to go check out its wiki: [here](https://github.com/froehlichA/pax/wiki)

 ### Locating pax folder
 To tocate the pax folder on your computer, use `./cd` to do that.